Capitol Reef Photography Guide: Best Photo Spots In Fruita

 More Utah Road Trips

-If you are visiting Capitol Reef, there is a good chance you are on a road trip.
+If you’re visiting Capitol Reef, there’s a good chance you’re on a road trip.
 Below you can find more resources to help you explore the American Southwest:

-We preferred visiting Capitol Reef over Monument Valley because it was less crowded and we were granted free entry with our National Park Pass.
+Personally, we preferred visiting Capitol Reef over Monument Valley because it was less crowded and we were granted free entry with our National Park Pass.
+However, both spots are incredibly scenic so if you’re into photography, it might be worth adding both Capitol Reef and Monument Valley into your itnerary.

 More US Hiking Guides